A list of 11 remarkable things you didn’t know about lucid dreaming.

 The act of being conscious within dreams.
 From dream sex to theories of consciousness.

-1. The first lucid dreams were recorded by Ancient Egyptians.
+1. The first lucid dreams were recorded by Ancient Egyptians

-The Egyptians were an advanced civilization which coalesced more than 5,000 years ago.
+The Egyptians were an advanced civilization that coalesced more than 5,000 years ago.
 According to Jeremy Naydler, author of Temple of the Cosmos, they believed in three bodies: Shat (the corpse body), Ka (the living physical body) and Ba (the soul).

 Ancient Egyptian BaBa was often represented in hieroglyphics as a human-headed bird floating above the sleeping body or corpse.
 Naydler notes: